lowlydba/dba-multitool/docs/sp_helpme.md

 * Including extended properties wherever possible
 * Including create, modify, and more metadata about objects
 * Referenced views are returned in two-part naming convention

+## Arguments

+* `@ObjectName SYSNAME`

+    Target non-database object to show information for.
+If not supplied, information on all objects in the database is returned.

+* `@ExtendedPropertyName SYSNAME`

+    Name of the extended property containing descriptive text for objects.
+The default value is "Description".

 ## Usage